-For on-premise servers, once you take ownership of the equipment you’ll need to have someone physically setup and configure the hardware as well as install the operating system and applications that will be running on the server.
-Most medium to large companies have scores of dedicated IT and systems administration professionals who are well-versed in this type of work.
-For smaller companies without those in-house resources, there’s a nation-wide network of IT professionals who will come to your location and setup your equipment for you and ensure it’s configured properly and accessible.
+For on-premise servers, once you take ownership of the equipment you’ll need to have IT administrators on-staff, or be able to hire a third party service provider, to physically setup and configure the hardware.
+This includes installing and connecting the hard drives, wiring the ports and connecting the server to the network.
+Many medium to large companies have dedicated IT resources on staff who are well-versed in this type of work, but those that don’t as well as most small businesses will have to rely on a relatively robust nationwide network of third party installers who will come to your location and setup your equipment for you, ensure that it’s configured properly and accessible to your network.

 For cloud servers, there’s no hardware to physically setup or configure as you’ll simply be renting space on an existing piece of hardware in the cloud providers data center.
 However, that doesn’t necessarily mean that setup is easy or straight-forward.
-AWS and other large providers have a grown so fast, and expanded the scope of their service offering so greatly, that in recent years their web interfaces have become incredibly complex and difficult to navigate.
-At the time of this publication, Amazon Web Services had over 100 distinct cloud services in which to chose from.
+AWS and other large providers have a grown so fast, and expanded the scope of their service offering so greatly in recent years, that their corresponding web interfaces have become incredibly complex and difficult to navigate.
+At the time of this publication, Amazon Web Services has over 100 distinct cloud services in which to chose from.
 That being said, if you know your way around their interface, the creation of VPS is a relatively quick and simple process.

 While not all-encompassing, the 2 primary security concerns as it relates to servers are access security and configuration security.
 Configuration security deals with how the operating system and/or system applications on your server are configured and maintained.
 Just like with your home computer, server operating systems and applications often need to be updated when vulnerabilities are identified, and the process for connecting to the server and making those updates (often via the command-line) can be handled equally well on both on-premise and cloud servers.
 Access security on the other hand, can be thought of in 2 ways: